GayathriSanjeevi/Customer-Churn-Analysis/README.md

   - Churn by tenure group

 ### 4. Machine Learning
 - Built classification models using Logistic Regression, Decision Tree and Random Forest to predict churn
+- Evaluated the models based on confusion matrix and classification report
 - Applied:
   - SMOTE for class imbalance
   - Hyperparameter tuning